gosystemsgmbh/RI_Framework/README.md

  * Educational purposes ("I need to experience the problems of a message bus implementation myself")
  * Fun (Ever tried to write a composition container yourself?
 What an adventure!)

-## Documentation

-See [Documentation](DOCUMENTATION.md) for development and usage documentation.

 ## License

 The Decoupling & Utilities Framework uses its own license, the Roten Informatik Framework License, which is mostly based on the Apache 2.0 license.
 See [License](LICENSE.md) for more details.

+## Documentation

+See [Documentation](DOCUMENTATION.md) for development and usage documentation.

 ## Contribution

-If you wish to contribute to the project, see [Contribution](CONTRIBUTION.md) for more details.
+See [Contribution](CONTRIBUTION.md) if you wish to contribute to the project.